CTMoney/nightbeat/README.md

 # Concerns
 - Security
-  - Sensitive data that requires heavy encryption as well as secure transfer
+  - Sensitive data that requires encryption as well as secure storage
-- Model
-  - Multiple ways of dealing with data some with fewer security concerns and some with better performance
-- Databases
+- Database
   - Database structuring will be a large hurdle

 # Technologies